JustAppSec

 What happened

-GitHub's Advisory Database published GHSA-qjgj-mrv7-24f7, classifying the npm package ambar-src as malware and noting there are no patched versions available.
+GitHub's Advisory Database published GHSA-qjgj-mrv7-24f7, classifying the npm package ambar-src as malware.
+There are no patched versions — all versions are affected.

 Who is impacted

-Anyone who installed or executed ambar-src from the npm ecosystem is potentially impacted.
-The advisory states systems with the package installed/running should be considered fully compromised.
+• Anyone who installed or executed ambar-src from npm.
+The advisory states systems with the package should be considered fully compromised.

 What to do now